rsyslog/rsyslog/source/configuration/modules/omruleset.rst

 Note that if no queue is defined in the ruleset, the message is enqueued into the main message queue.
-This most often is not optimal and means that message processing may be severely defered.
-Also note that when the ruleset's target queue is full and no free space can be aquired within the usual timeout, the message object may actually be lost.
+This most often is not optimal and means that message processing may be severely deferred.
+Also note that when the ruleset's target queue is full and no free space can be acquired within the usual timeout, the message object may actually be lost.
 This is an extreme scenario, but users building an audit-grade system need to know this restriction.
 For regular installations, it should not really be